1 – Introduction

-And in the process it ends up contradicting certain basic Laws of science.
-The Second Law of Thermodynamics, for example, states that matter and energy tend to scatter and dissipate into disorder and scatteration; the Universe is only temporary; slowly but surely, it is winding down, “wearing out” we might say – which means it must have been wound up at some point in the past.
+The Second Law of Thermodynamics states that matter and energy tend to dissipate into disorder and scatteration; the Universe is only temporary; slowly but surely, it is winding down, “wearing out” we might say – which means it must have been wound up at some point in the past.
 Enormous as it is, the Universe is still finite and had a Beginning.

 Knowing the implications of the Second Law of Thermodynamics is what originally led science philosophers to propose the Big Bang Theory – with its central idea that everything began from a powerfully concentrated little dot (singularity) of matter/energy.

 So we can give Big Bang credit for setting the record straight that there had to be a beginning.
 Also, the idea that the Universe expanded, is something that could help us understand what happened at the time of Creation.
 Several Scriptures, in fact, allude to God “stretching the heavens”: Job 9:8; Psalm 104:2; Isaiah 40:22, 42:5, 44:24, 45:12, 48:13, 51:13; Jeremiah 10:12, 51:15; and Zechariah 12:1.